jasonj458/spotify-to-tidal-downloader/README.md

    - Check Windows Event Viewer for application errors
    - Ensure you have administrator privileges
    - Try running the application as administrator
+   - Check if antivirus is blocking the application
+   - Verify Windows Defender settings

+6. **Common Error Messages**
+   - "Settings file not found": The application can't find the configuration files in AppData
+   - "Tidal session invalid": The Tidal authentication has expired or is corrupted
+   - "WSL not found": Windows Subsystem for Linux is not properly installed
+   - "FFmpeg not found": FFmpeg is not installed in WSL or not in PATH
+   - "Permission denied": The application doesn't have proper permissions to access files

+For additional help or if issues persist, please open an issue on GitHub with:
+1. The exact error message
+2. Steps to reproduce the issue
+3. Your system information (Windows version, WSL version)
+4. Any relevant error logs from Event Viewer

 ## Configuration